miguelaferreira/gitlab-clone/README.md

    an entry for the GitLab server in the ssh client configuration that points to the correct key.
    See [GitLab documentation on configuring SSH access](https://docs.gitlab.com/ee/ssh/) for more information on how to set this up
+3. The private key must be in the PEM format, the keyfile needs to start with the line:
+   `-----BEGIN RSA PRIVATE KEY-----`
+   _Note: Support for the OpenSSH key format will be available once a native binary can be produced with a Java15 GraalVM native-image.
+See Issue #16 to track progress of this_

 Cloning via HTTPS (cli option `--clone-protocol=HTTPS`) does not require any setup for public groups.
 For private groups, the username needs to be provided (cli option `--https-username=<USERNAME>`).
 The GitLab token specified on the